Links on Android Authority may earn us a commission. Learn more.

 Try the native solutions first

 Before we begin the list, it’s important to note that Android has native SIP support and has for a very long time.
-In addition, many wireless carriers allow for Wi-Fi calling without any special setup.
-We recommend you first try using the native solutions before using an alternative listed below.
+In addition, many wireless carriers allow for Wi-Fi calling on iPhone and on Android without any special setup.
+We recommend you first try using the native solutions before using the alternatives listed below.
 You can find Google’s tutorials for setting up SIP and Wi-Fi calling by clicking here.
 Please note that some devices may have slightly different placements for those settings if it uses an OEM customization instead of stock Android.

 Price: Free / $4.99 per month